 Tai Ji Circle aims to promote a healthy way of life and to bring the physical and mental benefits of Tai Chi practice through regular classes and workshops to people of all ages in the capital, as well as providing subsidised classes for those with chronic health issues.
 Chris is a trustee and manages the daily running of the charity.

 Chris teaches Chen Taijiquan to students at Tai Ji Circle and has taught tai chi and qi gong over several years in a variety of places including a P&O cruise ship and Triyoga in Camden and has also taught a class to patients recovering from breast cancer treatment.
-For five years she taught an open weekly day-time class for the elderly, in conjunction with Age UK in Hendon, at the Meritage centre and those classes were supported by MIND in Enfield, through the Big Lottery fund.
-The current Age UK Barnet classes aimed started in September 2016.
+For over five years she taught an open weekly day-time class for the elderly, in conjunction with Age UK in Hendon, at the Meritage centre and those classes were supported by MIND in Enfield, through the Big Lottery fund and then just for Age UK Barnet form 2016 to 2020.
 In 2018 Chris was asked to teach a Parkinson’s tai chi class at the Edgware Hospital which continued until the Covid outbreak.

 Living Tai Chi is an extension of Chris’s work with Tai Ji Circle, aiming to take Tai chi practice to an even wider range of people so that those who are less able to stand for an hour in a normal tai chi class can slowly build their strength and stamina and improve relaxation, balance and coordination.
 Chris has finished a course given by ‘Balanced Approach’ with Mark Peters specifically designed and recognised by the NHS for using tai chi and qi gong practice for rehabilitation and falls prevention.